xc2/label/label/README.md

 # @109cafe/label

-Library for parsing, resolving, and querying bazel-like label.
+A library for parsing, resolving, and querying Bazel-like labels.

 For more information, please refer to [xc2/label](https://github.com/xc2/label).